joeydoughly/VendingMachine/README.md

 # VendingMachine
 # Introduction
-Vending Machine, that contains 3 products Soda, Candy Bars, and Chips for sale.
+Vending Machine application that contains 3 products Soda, Candy Bars, and Chips for sale.
 Items can be purchased and returned and each transaction is recorded in a ledger.
 Ledger can be viewed in whole or by single transaction based on the transaction Id.

 # Getting Started
 ## Dependencies